 = note: the return type of a function must have a statically known size

-Our error references the Sized trait again!
+The error references the Sized trait again!
 Rust doesn’t know how much space it will need to store the closure.
-We saw a solution to this in the previous section: we can use a trait object:
+We saw a solution to this problem earlier.
+We can use a trait object:

 fn returns_closure() -> Box<Fn(i32) -> i32> {